eduvpn/documentation/SECURITY.md

 ### Crypto

+The crypto configuration when a server was installed with the 1.0.0 release of the software and the configuration was not updated since then, but the server configuration is regenerated, as recommended on every update:

+    tls-version-min 1.2
+    tls-cipher TLS-ECDHE-RSA-WITH-AES-256-GCM-SHA384
+    dh none
+    ncp-ciphers AES-256-GCM
+    cipher AES-256-GCM
+    auth SHA256
+    tls-auth /path/to/tls-auth.key 0

-The basic OpenVPN server (and client) crypto configuration:
+The basic OpenVPN server (and client) crypto configuration for installations after XXXX-YY-ZZ:

     tls-version-min 1.2
     tls-cipher TLS-ECDHE-RSA-WITH-AES-256-GCM-SHA384